Braian Oyola

-Braian Ezequiel Oyola (born 15 June 1996) is an Argentine professional footballer who plays as a winger or forward for Liga PRO Ecuador club Barcelona SC.
+Braian Ezequiel Oyola (born 15 June 1996) is an Argentine professional footballer who plays as a winger or forward for Bolivian Primera División club Bolívar.

 Career

 Oyola, after signing from Tigre in 2017, started his senior career with Atlanta.
 A 1–0 win over Colegiales on 4 September 2017 allowed Oyola to make his professional debut, in a Primera B Metropolitana fixture that originally ended in a draw before the AFA awarded the points to Atlanta as Colegiales used an ineligible player.
 He scored his first goal on his twenty-second appearance for the club, netting in a 3–1 victory over Justo José de Urquiza in November 2018.

 In February 2021, Oyola joined fellow league club CSyD Tristán Suárez.